-Dr. Shenton currently serves on the faculty of Boston University where he has a broad portfolio of responsibilities, including direction of the Sacred Music Program.
+Dr. Shenton currently serves on the faculty of Boston University as a tenured Professor of Music where he has a broad portfolio of responsibilities, including direction of the Sacred Music Program.
 As an artist-scholar he holds appointments in the School of Music (a division of the College of Fine Arts), the School of Theology, and the College of Arts and Sciences.
 His interdisciplinary work is evidenced by his multiple appointments at BU and is also born out in his work.

 Dr. Shenton’s scholarship is best subsumed under the heading of ‘music and transcendence,’ since his principal concern is how music mediates people’s relationship with their God, or how it brings them to an encounter with the numinous.
 This is demonstrated, for example, by his recent and ongoing work in popular music, which includes an essay that analyses the acoustic ecology of rave music as a way of negotiating an ecstatic experience (Fordham, 2015), and lectures and writing on how hip-hop has become a complex soundscape that signals religious identity.
 A subsidiary to this work is his interest in that part of sound studies that deals with issues of cognition, and the physical and mental elements of transformation and transcendence.
 Since issues of religion and spirituality affect every one of us, Dr. Shenton is able to make connections across many borders and describe music as an essential human endeavor.